Jeb Stuart Magruder: Early life

 Magruder started at IBM after college, but dropped out of its training program after only a few days.
-He went to California and married a Berkeley student, Gail Barnes Nicholas, then took a job with the Crown Zellerbach, selling paper goods in Kansas City.
-Later, he started his own consumer products company.
-Later, he earned a Master of Business Administration degree from the University of Chicago.
+He moved to San Francisco, got a sales job with the Crown Zellerbach Corporation, and began dating Gail Barnes Nicholas, then a student at the University of California at Berkeley.
+Magruder and Nicholas, the daughter of a prominent attorney from Los Angeles, were married in Los Angeles on October 17, 1959.
+Around the same time, Crown Zellerbach transferred Magruder to Kansas City to sell the company's paper products throughout Iowa, Kansas, Missouri and Nebraska.

 Marriage and family

-He married Gail Barnes Nicholas on October 17, 1959, in Brentwood, California.
+Magruder married Gail Barnes Nicholas on October 17, 1959, in Los Angeles.
 The couple had four children.
 They were divorced in 1984.

-Magruder married Patricia Newton on February 28, 1987, in Columbus, Ohio, and adopted her two children.
+Magruder married Patricia Newton on February 28, 1987, in Columbus, Ohio.
 They were divorced in May 2003.

 Business career and politics

-In the late 1950s, Magruder moved to Kansas City with Jewel Tea, in a transfer for work.
-He became involved there as a campaign manager for the Republican Party during the 1960 election campaign, working as chairman of an urban ward.
+Magruder became involved in Kansas City as a campaign manager for the Republican Party during the 1960 election campaign, working as chairman of an urban ward.

-Magruder moved to Chicago for his MBA studies.
-Afterward he shifted from IBM to the consulting firm Booz Allen Hamilton.

-In Chicago, he again, was involved with the Republican Party.
-Magruder was a ward chairman, for Donald Rumsfeld's 1962 Illinois's 13th congressional district United States House of Representatives Republican primary campaign.
+He moved to Chicago in 1961 to attend the University of Chicago's night MBA program and took a job as the manager of the consulting firm Booz Allen Hamilton's local office.
+In Chicago, he again was involved with politics and the Republican Party.
+Magruder served as a ward chairman for Donald Rumsfeld's 1962 Illinois's 13th congressional district United States House of Representatives Republican primary campaign.
 Rumsfeld won the primary and the seat in Congress.

 In 1962 Magruder moved from Booz Allen Hamilton to Jewel, a regional grocery firm.
 During his nearly four years with them, he was promoted to merchandise manager.

 Magruder became involved with the Illinois organization of the Barry Goldwater presidential campaign in late 1963, but became disillusioned with Goldwater's political views.
 He worked briefly as campaign manager for Richard Ogilvie's 1966 campaign for president of the Cook County Board of Supervisors.
 The political workload, combined with work pressures, caused Magruder to end employment with Jewel.

 In mid-1966, he returned to California, to begin a job with the Broadway Stores.
 In mid-1967, he served as Southern California coordinator for the Richard Nixon presidential campaign.
 He left early in 1968 due to internal organizational problems.

 Magruder entered partnership during early 1969 with two other entrepreneurs to start two new businesses, and became president and chief executive officer of these firms.